You don’t need a book publicist if you’re ready to learn the tricks on how to promote your book, and you’ll work tirelessly to promote it.

 The Most Important Factor

-During the interview, pay attention to how you feel about the candidate.
+During the interview, pay attention to how you feel about the book publicist.
 If something bothers you, but you aren’t sure what, it might be a sign that their personality or chemistry doesn’t mesh well with yours.
 You can’t always ask “chemistry” questions.
 Sometimes you just have to trust your gut.

-Publicists, what other questions do you wish authors would ask you?
+Book publicists, what other questions do you wish authors would ask you?

-Authors, what questions do you wish you had asked publicists whose work didn’t result in the kind of publicity you had hoped for?
+Authors, what questions do you wish you had asked book publicists whose work didn’t result in the kind of publicity you had hoped for?